 Users are required to generate and articulate a network of other users with whom they share a connection, which will enable them to view the activities and traverse the social networks of self and others within the system (boyd & Ellison, 2007).
 Twitter thus relies on 'a highly connected social space, where most of the information consumption is enabled and driven by articulated online contact networks' (Naaman et al., 2010: 1).
 In other words, to enter the flow of information and engage in conversations in Twitter, users must establish connections with each other.
 In Twitter, the tie structure is asymmetric, because the connections are not necessarily bi-directional but merely reflect an individual's attention to specific others who may or may not reciprocate the attention.
 Twitter profiles thus display a list of people that the user follows, and a list of 'followers' of the Twitter user.
 Hence, Twitter can be said to be a loosely connected structure with more densely knit clusters or sub-groups forming around particular themes and interests, and in which the participants link to and interact with each other.
-Because of Twitter's explicit articulation of the networks and aspired belongings of individual users, it is a useful site for examining the interplay between networks of affiliation and collaborative expressions of the tweeting self.
+Because of Twitter's explicit articulation of the networks of affiliation and collaborative expressions of the tweeting self.